 This is how I cut bodyfat % and gain strength

-I recently entered a personal challenge with a few friends, to see how quickly each of us can build muscle and burn fat.
+I recently entered a personal challenge with a few friends to see how quickly each of us could build muscle and burn fat.
 While I'm not in particularly bad condition, part of my job as a coach is to get people to reach their goals as quickly as possible.
-Knowing is important, but without doing, here is how I'm trimming bodyfat % and getting stronger each week.
+Here is how I'm trimming body fat % and getting stronger each week.

 Eating every 2-4 hours.
 I do this to manage blood sugar, energy levels, preserve muscle throughout the day.